-

 What is Stitch Revival Studio?

-I'm a one-woman, home-based knitting business specializing in custom commissions, inspired by vintage needlework and natural fibres.
+I'm a one-woman, home-based knitting business, creating knitted items inspired by vintage needlework and natural fibres.

 -